 Color Cord Company believes in providing DIYers with all the tools they need to complete their projects.
 Review this tutorial for easy ways to strip wires and learn three different ways to cut and strip fabric covered wire.
 Use these wire stripping techniques to learn how to shorten a lamp cord and connect your new light fixtures.

-Three Wire Stripping Techniques in This Video:
+- Wire Stripping Techniques

-- Using a Razor Blade
+- Strip Wire with a Razor Blade

-- At the midsection of the tape, use the Color Cord 3000 to strip the PVC housing.
-This should expose the three conductor wires (not the internal stranded copper wire).
+- At the midsection of the tape, use the Color Cord 3000 to strip the PVC housing and expose the three conductor wires (not the internal stranded copper wire).

 - Next, remove the PVC housing.
 If it doesn’t come off in one single twist, continue twisting until it’s separated completely.

 - With the conductor wires fully exposed, use a piece of tape at the base of the wire to prevent the cloth covering from sliding.

 - Strip the end of each wire using pliers, exposing 3/16” of stranded copper wire underneath.

 Easy Way to Strip Wire with a Razor Blade

 Many of the steps here are the same as using a wire stripping tool.
 You should be a little more careful with the razor blade, as it doesn’t provide the same leverage and security as a tool.

 - Measure 1 1/4” from the tip of the cloth-covered wire and wrap an inch of masking tape over the wire.

 - Take a razor blade and lightly score around the midsection of the masking tape.
 Be careful not to go too deep as this may cut the innermost stranded copper wire.